-Facebook has Loading Problems on Your iPhone – 7 Fixes
+Facebook not working on iPhone today? – 7 Fixes

 Do you have problems with Facebook not loading correctly?
 Here are 7 fixes for when Facebook is not working properly on iPhone, the app displays a blank page or a blue spinning symbol that just won’t stop loading and doesn’t bring up any content.
-Check out our solutions and you will probably resolve any Facebook issues you are currently having, when accessing the biggest social network on the planet.
+Check out our solutions and you will probably resolve any Facebook issues you are currently having.

 There are a few different issues that could cause Facebook not working on iPhone, like loading issues with Facebook, the Facebook app froze, problem with your WiFi connection or your internet connection or just a pending Facebook app update.

 Issue: Facebook not loading at all

 If you are getting a Facebook network error or seeing a blue circular icon that is spinning when attempting to open the Facebook app, something has gone awry.
 There are a number of things you can do, when Facebook is not loading properly on iPhone.